 Can’t stand another minute in an airport?
 Adventurous travellers can head into Milan for some worthy sightseeing, shopping, and dining.

-If you’d rather stay closer to the airport but still crave the fresh air, hop in a cab to the Castello Visconti di San Vito, offering guided tours of the 13th-century castle, or the Volandia Museum, perfect for car and plane enthusiasts.
+If you’d rather stay closer to the airport but still crave the fresh air, hop in a cab to the Castello Visconti di San Vito, offering guided tours of the 13th-century castle or the Volandia Museum, perfect for car and plane enthusiasts.

 Don’t forget to leave plenty of time to get back for your next flight!
+Visit Tripadvisor for more Things to do in Milan.

 These are just a few things to do on a layover at Malpensa Airport.
 Visit our Milan Malpensa Airport Guide for more information about more services and facilities available, such as food, WiFi, mobile charging, luggage storage, nearby airport hotels, and much more.